wilzbach/msa/README.md

 Don't worry about simple implementations, we will help you to make it better.

 For more questions, ping us on the issue tracker or [Gitter](https://gitter.im/wilzbach/msa).
-> do so, all subject to the following:

-If you use the MSA Viewer on your website, it solely requires you to link to us.

 Team
 ----